DeepMathLLM/Moonshine/README.md

 descriptor gives project-scoped file access.
 Tavily adds live web search and page extraction, useful for recent references, literature checks, and reading web pages during research.

+Tavily is an external search API for agentic web search, retrieval, and page extraction.
+Its website is <https://www.tavily.com/>.
+To use Tavily with Moonshine, create a Tavily API key from the Tavily website or dashboard, then store it with Moonshine using the setup command below.

 List MCP descriptors: